Periyalur: Education

 In Aranthangi taluk, Periyalur is the most developed village in terms of education.
 90% of the village is well-educated, with one to three members per family educated in Pudukkottai and Trichy.
 Students of this area are educated in many fields.
 30% of Periyalur's students study engineering.
-People in Periyalur have received awards such as the "Best-Teacher" award to Mr. Arasappan, the Indian government's Yugavendira and Trichy Jeyam Social Youth Associations award to P. S. Uvaraj.

 It has 2 schools, one is an elementary school and another one is the high school where students can study up to 10th Standard.
 The village has an operational post office which is used by the people of periyalur for postal and saving needs.

 Economy

 The primary occupation is agriculture.
 The nearby river has helped the village become more economically developed.

 Temples

 Village temples include the Sri Kaaliyamman temple and the Sri Muthumariyamman temple, the Sri Vinayakar temple, Sri Mutulinga Ayyanar Swamy temple, Sri Karuppar Swamy temple, Sri Veerabathirar Swamy temple, Sri Ayyanar Swamy temple, and the Sri Kaluvathi Amman temple.
 In every year, during the month of Chithirai, they used to pull a chariot.